OutSystems/docs-product/src/setup/possible-setups/intro.md

 ## Cloud infrastructure

-Since OutSystems runs on the cloud, it is possible to set-up your infrastructure with a mouse-click.
+Since OutSystems [runs on the cloud](cloud-architecture.md), it's possible to set up your infrastructure with a mouse-click.
 You only have to install Service Studio and Integration Studio development tools to start developing and deploying your applications.
 Learn more at [www.outsystems.com](https://www.outsystems.com).

 ![](images/possible-setups-2.png)